MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-get-histogram.md

 # Histogram REST API

-The **Histogram** method computes the entities matching a structured query expression and then calculates the distribution of the requested attributes values in the matched entities.
+The **Histogram** method computes the entities matching a [structured query expressions](concepts-query-expressions.md) and then calculates the distribution of the requested attributes values in the matched entities.

 This method is useful for determining the most dominant attribute values in a result set, e.g. finding the most dominant conference Microsoft publishes in (see [examples](#examples) section below).